Public Service of Canada: Post COVID-19 pandemic (2022 to present)

+TBS went on to revise the direction on hybrid work to increase the minimum number of expected onsite days for employees from 2 to 3 days in May 2024, with full implementation by September 9.
+This decision was criticized by several public service unions and labour leaders, such as PSAC, which promised to file legal challenges and grievances against the decision Canadian Association of Professional Employees, who called for a parliamentary inquiry into the three-day-a-week return to office mandate.

 Purpose

 The Public Service of Canada supports the Government of Canada in the development, implementation, and evaluation of policy, and in carrying out key bureaucratic functions at the federal level.
 The duties of individual public servants vary widely, ranging from issuing policy recommendations to ministers, processing applications or forms, to interacting directly with members of the public.

 While public servants aim to convert the political priorities of the elected government and Cabinet from concept into action, public servants are loyal to the Crown, rather than the sitting government.
 As such, public servants remain employed even as governments and political priorities change, requiring them to exercise a degree of political neutrality, which restricts their ability to participate in overtly partisan activities.
 Unlike political staff, who are often hired through patronage, public servants are appointed on the basis of the merit, often through a competitive examination.

 The duties of public servants and their relationship to the political executive is often captured by scholars and public servants in the epigram "fearless advice and loyal implementation", which denotes the ability for public servants to provide honest, evidence-based advice to the Ministers without fear of losing their employment, while also dutifully carrying out the will of the sitting government, even if it runs counter to their own advice or personal values.